tiqi-group/pydase_service_base/README.md

 # ICON Service Base

 ICON Service Base is a shared code repository for Icon services in a service-based architecture.
-It is written in Python and provides functionality for interacting with PostgreSQL and InfluxDB v2 databases.
+Written in Python, it provides the essential functionality for interacting with PostgreSQL and InfluxDB v2 databases.
+In addition, it offers the `Ionizer Interface`, enabling seamless integration between `pydase` applications and the Ionizer system.

 ## Installation

-Make sure you have Python 3.10 or later installed on your system.
-The dependencies of this package are handled with [`poetry`](https://python-poetry.org/docs/#installation).
-You can install the `icon_service_base` like so:
+Ensure you have Python 3.10 or later installed on your system.
+Dependencies of this package are managed with [`poetry`](https://python-poetry.org/docs/#installation).
+Install the `icon_service_base` as follows:

 ```bash
 poetry add git+ssh://git@gitlab.phys.ethz.ch:tiqi-projects/qchub/icon-services/icon_service_base.git